fafalone/WinDevLib/README.md

 ### Updates

+**Update (v8.5.451, 04 Oct 2024):**\
+-CryptProtectMemory and CryptUnProtectMemory in crypt32 are just forwarders; these now point directly at their targets in dpapi.\
+-(Bug fix) WindowsCreateString[Reference] definitions incorrect.

 **Update (v8.5.450, 03 Oct 2024):**\
 ***NOTE:*** These bug fixes were identified through scanning for the actual entry points in DLLs.\